Ryuto Koike

 Ryuto Koike, Masahiro Kaneko, Naoaki Okazaki

-TL;DR - We reveal that current detectors are brittle to instruction variation in text generation.
-Specifically, even task-oriented constraints -- constraints that would naturally be included in an instruction and are not related to detection-evasion -- cause existing powerful detectors to have a large variance in detection performance.
-We raise awareness of the need to ensure prompt diversity when creating a detection benchmark and open-source our constrained dataset.
+TL;DR - We reveal the vulnerabiltiies of AI text detectors against prompt diversity in text generation.
+Specifically, even task-oriented constraints -- constraints that would naturally be included in an instruction and are not related to detection-evasion -- cause existing powerful detectors to degrade their detection performance.
+We highlight the importance of ensuring prompt diversity to build robust benchmarks grounded in real-world scenarios.

 Likelihood-based Mitigation of Evaluation Bias in Large Language Models